afeld/rails_interview_questions/README.md

 * Rails skills != CS skills
 * Know whether you are interviewing for a full-stack vs. backend-focused position.
 * Have code up on Github/Bitbucket/wherever - the more side projects you have to talk about, the better.
+* Be comfortable with *some* version control system.

 ## The Questions